 Your stitches are removed five to seven days after the surgery, and the scars settle over the next six weeks, and mature over the next six months.
 You will be provided with advice on the best way to treat your scars so you have the best chance at thin, subtle lines that are hard to see.

-A blepharoplasty may sound simple but it is real surgery, and even in the most straightforward cases should be performed with sophisticated surgical technique for the safest and best results.
+A blepharoplasty may sound simple but it is real surgery, and should be performed with sophisticated surgical technique for the safest and best results.
 It carries real risks, and as such should be considered carefully.
 Fortunately, eyelid surgery in Sydney is safely performed by our highly experienced surgeons.

-Our surgeons, Dr Amira Sanki and Dr Ilias Kotronakis are fully qualified Plastic Surgeons.
-They have both received Honours degrees in their Sydney medical schools.
-They both have FRACS qualifications as Specialist Surgeons in Plastic and Reconstructive Surgery, and are members of the Australian Society of Plastic Surgeons and Dr Sanki holds the Chair for Education for the Australasian Society of Aesthetic Plastic Surgeons.
-They have extensive experience and training in blepharoplasty, including the most advanced and up to date techniques.
+Our Sydney blepharoplasty surgeons, Dr Amira Sanki and Dr Ilias Kotronakis are fully qualified Specialist Plastic Surgeons.
+They are Australian University trained, and received honours from their medical schools.
+They are members of the Australian Society of Plastic Surgeons and Dr Sanki holds the Chair for Education for the Australasian Society of Aesthetic Plastic Surgeons.
+They have extensive experience and training in eyelid surgery, including the most advanced and up to date techniques.
 They are committed to giving their patients the safest and best treatment available.

-A consultation with a qualified Plastic Surgeon is the best place to get more advice.
-More information and a video presentation on blepharoplasty are available online at the Australian Society of Plastic Surgeons and Australasian Society of Aesthetic Plastic Surgeons websites.
+A consultation with a qualified Plastic Surgeon is the best place to get the right advice.
+More information on blepharoplasty is available online at the Australian Society of Plastic Surgeons and Australasian Society of Aesthetic Plastic Surgeons websites.
 You can view a video of the procedure there.